Azerbaijan lists Armenia's military equipment destroyed in last 24 hours

 Trend:

+During the day on November 7 and night on November 8, the Armenian armed forces units fired at the positions of the units of the Azerbaijan Army and Azerbaijani human settlements in various directions of the front using different smaller arms, howitzers, and mortars, the Azerbaijani Defense Ministry told Trend on Nov.
+8.

-During the day and at nighttime, a large number of Armenian forces, 2 - T-72 tanks, 3 - D-30 howitzer-guns, 1 - "Zastava M-55" anti-aircraft gun, 1 - tactical UAV, 3 - military trucks were destroyed and wrecked, Trend reports referring to the Azerbaijani Defense Ministry.
+During the day, a large number of Armenian troops, 4 - T-72 tanks, 2 - D-20 howitzers, and several military trucks full of ammunition were destroyed and wrecked.

+Currently, combat operations are underway.
+The operational situation is under the control of Azerbaijani troops.

 Armenian Armed Forces launched a large-scale military attack on positions of Azerbaijani army on the front line, using large-caliber weapons, mortars and artillery on Sept.
 27. Azerbaijan responded with a counter-offensive along the entire front.
 Currently, Azerbaijan continues the liberation of its territories from Armenian troops.